 St. Richard's carefully chooses a wide variety of after-school opportunities that engage the diverse interests of our students.
+Registration for Early Childhood swim lessons can be accessed here.
 These enrichment activities involve contracts with outside sources and change each semester.
 Some examples: French, art and play, Crouching Tigers, gymnastics, karate, yoga, Harry Potter, and creative writing with Professor Watermelon.

 Additional enrichment opportunities, such as private piano lessons, are also available for students at all grade levels.
-Stay tuned for a complete list of options published on Friday, August 5.
-Registration will take place shortly thereafter.
+Please contact Mrs. Nikeesha Pittman with questions.